Louis XVIII of France: Oyster Louis

 My walk today from my dressing-room was extremely weakly, so that I gave up my intention of receiving the Ambassadors standing, not wishing ‘to show the nations Mithridates destroyed,’ so I told everyone this.
 But when I had lunched I felt rather more strength.
 I made a little trial, and this succeeded, which encouraged me.
 After Mass, I had myself rolled to the door of the throne-room.
 There I got up and walked to my armchair, where I waited for the gentlemen; and when they had finished their salutes, which I did not wish to receive standing, as that would have been too tiring, I got on to my legs again, and made the tour of Europe; then I bowed and went to get again into my chair where it was waiting for me. … [T]he essential thing is not to appear too ridiculous and I flatter myself that I was not that.
 (6)

 Louis was a prodigious reader.
-He wrote a dissertation on Horace, his favourite author, whom he constantly quoted, and translated Walpole’s Historic Doubts on the Life and Reign of Richard III.
+He wrote a dissertation on Horace, his favourite author, whom he frequently quoted.
+He also translated Walpole’s Historic Doubts on the Life and Reign of Richard III.

-Louis XVIII suffered from obesity, gout and gangrene, and died on September 16, 1824 at the age of 68.
-Unlike Napoleon, he died while still ruling (the only French monarch of the 19th century to do so).
-His grave is at the Basilica of St. Denis, in Paris.
-As Louis had no children, he was succeeded by the Count of Artois, known as Charles X, who will be the subject of my next post.
+Louis XVIII suffered from obesity, gout and gangrene.
+He died on September 16, 1824 at the Tuileries Palace in Paris at the age of 68.
+To read his last words, see my post on last words of famous people.
+Unlike Napoleon, Louis XVIII died while still ruling, the only French monarch of the 19th century to do so.
+His grave is at the Basilica of St. Denis in Paris.
+As Louis had no children, he was succeeded by the Count of Artois, known as Charles X.

 Though Louis was painted in his coronation robes (see the image above), he was never crowned.
 Read Napoleon in America to find out why.